mitranim/sublime-fmt/readme.md

 **How to get scope name**.
 Option 1: menu → Tools → Developer → Show Scope Name.
 Option 2: run the command `Fmt: Format Buffer`, and if not configured for the current scope, it will tell you!

-By default, this will autoformat on save (configurable).
-You can format manually with the `Fmt: Format Buffer` command in the command palette.
+To format on demand, run the `Fmt: Format Buffer` command from the command palette.
+See below how to configure hotkeys.

+To auto-format on save, set `"format_on_save": true` in the settings.
+Can be global or per rule.

 ## Settings